msmtp 1.8.30 is released

 generates a configuration for the given mail address.
 This works for domains

-that publish appropriate SRV records (as they should according to RFC 8314).
+that publish appropriate SRV records (as they should according to RFC 8314).tls on

 to activate TLS because